ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

     This page is work in progress.
 More details on the GPU development system and how to use it will be added as they become available.

-In early 2024 (January 2024) ARCHER2 users will gain access to a small GPU system integrated into ARCHER2 which is designed to allow users to test and develop software using AMD GPU.
+In early 2024 ARCHER2 users will gain access to a small GPU system integrated into ARCHER2 which is designed to allow users to test and develop software using AMD GPU.